Views

 - Distribute: Provide students with scissors and glue sticks to begin the matching activity (1 minute).

-- Review: Use the provided answer key to conduct a whole-class check or peer-grading session (5 minutes).
+- Review: Use the provided answer key to conduct a quick whole-class check (3 minutes).

-Total teacher preparation time is under 2 minutes, making this an ideal solution for morning work or sub plans.
+Total teacher preparation time is under 2 minutes, making this an ideal solution for morning work, science centers, or emergency sub plans.

 Standards Alignment

 This activity is aligned with CCSS.ELA-LITERACY.L.5.6: "Acquire and use accurately grade-appropriate general academic and domain-specific words and phrases."
-It also supports NGSS concepts related to how organisms process information.
+It also supports foundational NGSS concepts related to how organisms process information through sensory receptors.
 Both standard codes can be copied directly into lesson plans, IEP goals, or district curriculum mapping tools.

 How to Use It

-Assign this worksheet during the "Explore" phase of a science unit on human body systems to gauge prior knowledge.
-Alternatively, use it as a pre-writing exercise in ELA to help students brainstorm sensory details for narrative essays.
+Assign this worksheet during the introductory phase of a science unit on human body systems to gauge prior knowledge.
+Alternatively, use it as a pre-writing exercise in ELA to help students brainstorm sensory details for descriptive narratives.
 Expect students to complete the task in 10 to 15 minutes.
-Observe if students can explain why certain objects might fit into multiple categories.
+While they work, observe if students can explain why certain objects, like a pie, might stimulate multiple senses simultaneously.

 Who It's For

 According to Fisher & Frey (2014), the use of non-linguistic representations, such as the pictorial matching found in this five senses worksheet, is a critical scaffold for academic vocabulary acquisition.
-This Grade 5 resource aligns with CCSS.ELA-LITERACY.L.5.6 by requiring students to categorize domain-specific sensory information.
-Research from the NAEP indicates that students who can effectively bridge concrete observations with abstract terminology demonstrate higher proficiency in descriptive writing and scientific inquiry.
+This Grade 5 resource aligns with CCSS.ELA-LITERACY.L.5.6 by requiring students to acquire and use accurately domain-specific words and phrases.
+Research indicates that students who can effectively bridge concrete observations with abstract terminology demonstrate higher proficiency in descriptive writing and scientific inquiry.
 By isolating the five primary senses—sight, sound, smell, taste, and touch—this activity provides the foundational schema necessary for more complex biological studies or literary analysis.
 The structured format reduces cognitive load, allowing learners to focus on the relationship between environmental stimuli and human perception.
-This evidence-based approach ensures that even foundational review tasks contribute meaningfully to the mastery of upper-elementary standards, providing a reliable tool for inclusive classrooms and diverse learning needs.
+This evidence-based approach ensures that even foundational review tasks contribute meaningfully to the mastery of upper-elementary standards, providing a reliable tool for inclusive classrooms.